bmargogne/website-builder/_docs/documentation.md

 ## How to use

+### presentation

+The **builder** checks and watches all files from a SRC directory.
+As soon as anything is changed (by saving code or adding/removing/moving/renaming a file), the program runs various **tasks**, which are made to treat certain files types.
+Some create html pages using components, while some preprocess a set of scss into a single style.css file.

+In pratice this **removes _a lot_ of reloading**, thus making the development process much more efficient.
+You basically never go to the command shell anymore, everything is automatic and reloads.
+At the contrary to other framework the source files are NOT hidden, as they should fully integrate in a project.

 ### settings

 All settings are done through the `_config.json` file.
 If the possibilities are not enough for your need, adjust the source code to your needs !